narendra1695/Gradient-Generator/README.md

 Javascript plays the key role in this project.

-Using the DOM manipulation principle, one can select cany color from the windows color palette and eventually set the color as the gradient color 1 as well as gradient color 2.
+Using the DOM manipulation principle, one can select any color from the windows color palette and eventually set the color as the gradient color 1 as well as gradient color 2.

 Both the colors together will given us a nice gradient look and feel (considering that the colors choosen will be good).